Partitioning

 Numeric range partitioning (automatically)

-The following example creates ten partitions based on the numeric range — one partition for each year (since 2013 to 2022).
+The following example creates ten partitions based on the numeric range — one partition for each year (from 2013 to 2022).
 It also adds the default partition.
 Compared to using date ranges, you should not specify explicitly the data type in the START, END clauses and define the interval unit in the EVERY clause.
 The rest syntax is the same.

 CREATE TABLE book